AroneyS/cross_db_analysis/README.md

 ## Outputs: Database or CSV file

 Database containing table with row for each OTU present in reads.
-Each row has a flag indicating if the OTU is present in the bins or assemblies and if not, the taxonomy of the nearest bin/assembly OTU.
+Each row has taxonomy, marker_id, sum(coverage) and flags indicating if the OTU is present in the bins or assemblies and if not, the taxonomy of the nearest bin/assembly OTU.

 ## Steps